-The Year 3 Teaching Team are:
+Year 3 Teaching Team

-Term 4 Curriculum Overview
+Curriculum Overview Term 1

-Speaking & Listening
+Speaking & Listening:

 Other Learning Areas (OLA)

-If you would like to support your child’s learning at home, here are some things you can do:
+To support your child’s learning at home, here are some things you can do:

-- Use real life opportunities such as shopping and cooking to discuss money, addition and other mathematical concepts.
+- Use real-life opportunities such as shopping and cooking to discuss money, addition and other mathematical concepts.

 - Write at home – it can be about anything.
 The more short pieces your child can write, the better writer they will become.

 - Encourage random acts of kindness.
-This could be anything from using manners, to writing a card to a grandparent.
+This could be anything from using manners to writing a card to a grandparent.
 Students can play www.freerice.com to build global perspectives and empathy for those less fortunate.

 Ailis, Georgina, Hannah, Sally, Esther and Joe